North School Studio: A Creative Consultancy

 Step 3: Feed the material into the 3D printer, upload the design, and let the printer do the work.

 An Aside: I attended this workshop.
-If a picture were taken of the attendees, I would have stuck out since I was wearing my favorite T-shirt featuring Batman.
+If a picture were taken of the attendees, I would have stuck out since I was wearing one of my many Batman kids T shirts, hoodies & sweatshirts.
 It had a sublimated print of Batman in the rain standing atop a partial image of a gargoyle with skyscrapers in the background.
 It's a pretty dramatic image that glows with contrast between light and dark vibrant colors.
 Although it is super soft, light weight, a classic fitting tee, I really like its advanced moisture management and odor control features.
 I received a lot of comments at the workshop regarding it.
 I was working on a Batman project for an art project where I wanted to utilize a 3D printer.
 I wasn't really interested in the discussions about a Sullivan County economic plan.
 I just wanted to see a demonstration of the 3D printer.
 Update: I ended up working with someone who took my idea and created the CAD file that would be used with a 3D printer.
 I am now learning how to use the stereolithography CAD software so I can created my own files.
 It's a steep learning curve.